 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 41 of 63
+Page 41 of 64

 - c.
 Obtain acceptance from the Arlington Fire Department (AFD) of testing of all fire protection systems, fire alarm systems, fire sprinkler systems, and local smoke alarms within the dwelling units of the structure.
 Obtain acceptance from the AFD for the emergency access drive around the senior living building. - d.
 Obtain a sewer connection sign-off from the Arlington Department of Public Works for the structures. - e.
 Submit a request for legal addresses for all new buildings from the Engineering Division of the Public Works Department. - f.
+In the absence of a signed Memorandum of Understanding (M.O.U.) between the Applicant and the Town of Arlington regarding the final disposition of the Conservation Parcel, following the completion of any remediation identified by the Chapter 21E site assessments, the Applicant shall enter into a Conservation Restriction (CR) under M.G.L.
+Chapter 184, Sections 31-33 for the portion of the site identified as the Conservation Parcel on the plan entitled "Potential Conservation Parcel" dated August 27, 2021.
+Such CR shall be in effect in perpetuity and shall limit the use of said parcel to conservation of the wetland resources and passive recreation by the general public. - g.
 In the absence of a signed Memorandum of Understanding (M.O.U.) between the Applicant and the Town of Arlington regarding the final disposition of the Conservation Parcel, the Applicant endorses an agreement to provide an annual contribution of \$25,000 to an escrow account under the control of the Department of Planning and Community Development for a period of ten years for improvements / maintenance of the Conservation Parcel for passive recreation by residents of the Town of Arlington.
-If there is a signed M.O.U., the terms of that M.O.U. shall supersede this condition. - E.2 Prior to issuance of the final certificate of occupancy for the Project, the Applicant shall: - a.
+If there is a signed M.O.U., the terms of that M.O.U. shall supersede this condition. - E.2 Prior to issuance of the final certificate of occupancy for the Project, the Applicant shall:

+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

+, 2021

+Page 42 of 64

+- a.
 Submit to the Board, in digital file format and full-size paper copies, a final as-built plan including profiles, showing actual-in ground installation of all applicable utilities, rim and invert elevations, roadway, sidewalk and associated construction.
 The file format shall be both AutoCAD Drawing Format (DWG) and Portable Document Format (PDF).
 DWG file shall include full model view and individual sheet views.
 The digital file shall include property boundaries, dimensions, easements, rights-of-way, subsurface features, edge of pavement, edge of sidewalk, edge of water bodies, wetland boundaries, flood boundaries, topographic contours, spot elevations, parking areas, road centerline and associated text.
-Said digital data shall be delivered in the Massachusetts State Plane Coordinate System, North American Datum 1983 and North American Vertical Datum 1988, in U.S. Survey Feet.

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

-, 2021

-Page 42 of 63

-E.3 For the senior residential building, the Applicant shall provide to the Board evidence of a property management plan (if property management will be done in-house), or shall provide a copy of a contract with a Management Company if property management will be conducted by a third-party.
+Said digital data shall be delivered in the Massachusetts State Plane Coordinate System, North American Datum 1983 and North American Vertical Datum 1988, in U.S. Survey Feet. - E.3 For the senior residential building, the Applicant shall provide to the Board evidence of a property management plan (if property management will be done in-house), or shall provide a copy of a contract with a Management Company if property management will be conducted by a third-party.
 The Applicant shall submit to the Board all information relating to the issues of building security, public access, pet policy, staffing, trash removal, and smoking policies, and other issues addressed in the conditions herein.